stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 find ./libreboot_r20160907_util | grep -i ich9gen

-To make our live easier we will copy ich9gen binary to the directory thats hold our libreboot images.
+To make our lives easier we will copy ich9gen binary to the directory that holds our libreboot images.

 ```
 pi@raspberrypi:~/libreboot $ find ./libreboot_r20160907_util | grep -i ich9gen